Academic Advising/Academic Support Services

 Academic Center for Excellence (ACE)

 Also part of the English Department and affiliated with the RWC, the Digital Studio (DS) provides support to all FSU students working individually or in groups on a variety of digital projects, such as designing a Web site, developing an electronic portfolio for a class, creating a blog, selecting images for a visual essay, adding voiceover to a presentation, or writing a script for a podcast.
 The DS has both Macs and PCs and software such as Photoshop, InDesign, Windows Movie Maker, iMovie, and more.
-Like the RWC, the DS is an idea laboratory: a place to explore ideas in digital texts and to learn new technologies to communicate ideas in those media.
+Like the RWC, the DS is a place to explore ideas, create and revise digital texts and to learn new technologies to communicate ideas in various media in rhetorically effective ways.
 Students can learn about the DS locations/hours and/or schedule an appointment by visiting http://fsu.mywconline.com.
 For more information on English Department writing resources, please visit http://wr.english.fsu.edu/.

 Career Advising and Counseling (CAC)

 The Career Advising and Counseling (CAC) unit of the Career Center is a theory-based advising unit, located within the Career Center.
 Students can take advantage of drop-in career advising services, which include meeting one-on-one with a trained Career Advisor about issues such as choosing a major or occupation, the job and internship searching process, going to graduate school, and many other career-related topics.
 The Career Advisor guides them and offers access to CAC's many career-related resources including books, files, guides, databases, and Web sites.
 The Career Center conducts frequent workshops for classes, student groups, and special events, offering a wide variety of topics such as Resumé Writing and Interviewing.
 Special equipment and materials are available for distance students and students with disabilities.
 Dunlap Student Success Center; (850) 644-6431; http://career.fsu.edu.